There’s No Such Thing as a Marketing Emergency — And Why Pushing Harder Rarely Helps

 This way of looking at marketing won’t land for everyone.

-If you believe effort should always produce immediate results, this will likely feel frustrating.
-If you’re deeply invested in urgency as a motivator, or in social media as the primary engine of growth, it may sound unrealistic.
+If you believe effort should always produce immediate results, this will feel frustrating.
+If you’re deeply invested in social media as the primary engine of growth, it may sound unrealistic.

 But for those who have been quietly thinking there must be another way, this perspective can be deeply relieving.